StarCraft II-playing AI AlphaStar takes out pros undefeated

 The first iterations watched replays of games to learn the basics of “micro” (i.e. controlling units effectively) and “macro” (i.e. game economy and long-term goals) strategy.
 With this knowledge it was able to beat the in-game computer opponents on their hardest setting 95 percent of the time.
 But as any pro will tell you, that’s child’s play.
 So the real work started here.

-Because StarCraft is such a complex game, it would be silly to think that there’s an single optimal strategy that works in all situations.
-So once the machine learning agent was essentially split into hundreds of versions of itself, each given a slightly different task or strategy.
+Because StarCraft is such a complex game, it would be silly to think that there’s a single optimal strategy that works in all situations.
+So the machine learning agent was essentially split into hundreds of versions of itself, each given a slightly different task or strategy.
 One might attempt to achieve air superiority at all costs; another to focus on teching up; another to try various “cheese” attempts like worker rushes and the like.
 Some were even given strong agents as targets, caring about nothing else but beating an already successful strategy.

 This family of agents fought and fought for hundreds of years of in-game time (undertaken in parallel, of course).
 Over time the various agents learned (and of course reported back) various stratagems, from simple things such as how to scatter units under an area-of-effect attack to complex multi-pronged offenses.
 Putting them all together produced the highly robust AlphaStar agent, with some 200 years of gameplay under its belt.

-Most StarCraft II pros are well under 200, so that’s a bit of an unfair advantage.
+Most StarCraft II pros are well younger than 200, so that’s a bit of an unfair advantage.
 There’s also the fact that AlphaStar, in its original incarnation anyway, has two other major benefits.

 First, it gets its information directly from the game engine, rather than having to observe the game screen — so it knows instantly that a unit is down to 20 HP without having to click on it.
 Second, it can (though it doesn’t always) perform far more “actions per minute” than a human, because it isn’t limited by fleshy hands and banks of buttons.
-APM is just one measure among many that determines the outcome of a match, but it can’t hurt to be able to command a guy twenty times in a second rather than two or three.
+APM is just one measure among many that determines the outcome of a match, but it can’t hurt to be able to command a guy 20 times in a second rather than two or three.

 It’s worth noting here that AIs for micro control have existed for years, having demonstrated their prowess in the original StarCraft.
 It’s incredibly useful to be able to perfectly cycle out units in a firefight so none takes lethal damage, or to perfectly time movements so no attacker is idle, but the truth is good strategy beats good tactics pretty much every time.
 A good player can counter the perfect micro of an AI and take that valuable tool out of play.